alter5/citygo-backend-nodejs/README.md

 ### Tech Stack:
 * The back-end uses Node.js and PostgreSQL for storing the trips
-  * For connecting to the database, the pg-promise package is used
+  * For database connectivity, the pg-promise package is used
 * To view the front-end of this application, see this [repo](https://github.com/alter5/citygo-frontend-angular "CityGo frontend repo").

 # Setup